Thermalization in a nonlinear variant of the discrete nonlinear Schr\"odinger Equation: Thermalization Dynamical Localization: Diagnostics and Results

-Hence $H_{1}$ has the highest energy as stated in Eq.(\ref{eq:dless1}).
-For large $H$ at fixed $A$, the dynamics select the constrained maximizer, i.e., the 1-site state for $D<1$ \cite{Kevrekidis23}, consistent with our $a_\ell(t)$ results (see Figs.~\ref{fig:snap_D025a025h002}, \ref{fig:snapD0.75D1.25}).
+Hence, for $D=0.25$ the constrained maximizer is the 1-site state.
+For large $H$ at fixed $A$, the dynamics select this constrained maximizer for $D<1$ \cite{Kevrekidis23}, consistent with our $a_\ell(t)$ results (see Figs.~\ref{fig:snap_D025a025h002},\ref{fig:snapD0.75D1.25}).
+For $D=2$, the constrained maximizer is $H_{2,\mathrm{stag}}$ (with $H_{3,\mathrm{stag}}$ slightly lower), in agreement with Eq.~(\ref{eq:dgreater1}), while the global minimum is attained by the three-site in-phase state, $H_{3,\mathrm{in}}(2)=-7A^2/44$ [cf.\ Eq.~(\ref{eq:H3in})].